An Introduction to Glyndŵr's Way

 Food and Drink

 Unless food and drink can be guaranteed around lunchtime, carry a packed lunch and drink.
-Water from streams along Glyndŵr’s Way is not guaranteed to be clean, as it often runs through sheep or cattle pastures, or through farmyards.
+Water from streams along the Glyndŵr’s Way route is not guaranteed to be clean, as it often runs through sheep or cattle pastures, or farmyards.
 Unless you are prepared to filter, treat or boil water, you should carry enough clean water for each day’s needs.

 Camping

 If camping, a lightweight tent, sleeping bag and cooking equipment will be sufficient.
-Most campsites along the way are low level and sheltered.
+Most campsites along the way are low-level and sheltered.

 Accommodation